Vineet McCarty

-Vice Admiral Vineet McCarty, AVSM is a serving Flag officer in the Indian Navy.
-He currently serves as the Deputy Chief of Integrated Defence Staff (Policy Planning & Force Development).
-He earlier served as the Controller Personnel Services, as the Commandant of Indian Naval Academy and as the Flag Officer Commanding Western Fleet.
+Vice Admiral Vineet McCarty, AVSM is a serving flag officer of the Indian Navy.
+He currently serves as the Commander-in-Chief, Andaman and Nicobar Command.
+He earlier served as the Deputy Chief of Integrated Defence Staff (Doctrine, Organisation & Training) and as Deputy Chief of Integrated Defence Staff (Policy Planning & Force Development).
+He also served as Controller of Personnel Services, as the Commandant of Indian Naval Academy.